randomtruffles/Dominion_League/rules.md

 <a name="5.5.2"></a>5.5.2.
 Players who tied are considered to have finished in the best tied place for free promotion eligibility.

 <a name="5.5.3"></a>5.5.3.
-If there at least as many open slots in the target tier as eligible players in the highest priority group remaining, all players in this group receive a free promotion.
+If there are at least as many open slots in the target tier as eligible players in the highest priority group remaining, all players in this group receive a free promotion.
 The remaining slots are filled by the next highest priority group.

 <a name="5.5.4"></a>5.5.4.
 If the target tier is in tiers A through E, and there are fewer open slots in the target tier than eligible players in the highest priority group remaining, the moderators arrange play-in matches between eligible players.
 The format for these matches is specified in [4.16](#4.16).